omgboohoo/container_monkey/PRD.md

 - Restore with port override and volume overwrite options
 - Backup download/upload (single and bulk)
 - Bulk backup operations with queue management
+- **Backup Vault Checkbox Selection**: Checkbox-based selection system for bulk operations
+  - Checkbox column with "Select All" functionality
+  - Row selection by clicking backup rows
+  - Download and Delete buttons work with selected backups only
+  - Buttons disabled by default, enabled when backups are selected
+  - Individual Download/Delete buttons removed from rows (Restore button kept)
 - **Backup Type Tracking**: Backups tagged as Manual or Scheduled in backup vault
 - **Storage Location Tracking**: Backup vault shows storage location (Local or S3) for each backup
 - **Backup Vault Search Filter**: Real-time search filter to quickly find backups by filename, type, backup type, storage location, server name, or creation date
 - **Sortable Backup Columns**: All backup vault columns are sortable (Filename, Type, Backup Type, Storage, Server, Size, Created) with visual sort indicators
+- **Sequential Bulk Downloads**: Bulk download downloads files sequentially one at a time (not as single archive)
+  - Real-time progress tracking with speed indicators for each file
+  - Progress modal with auto-scroll to active download
+  - Cancel functionality to stop downloads in progress
+  - Better for large vaults on cloud servers
 - **Multi-Server Backup Identification**: Server name tracking for shared S3 vaults
   - Customizable server name setting displayed in top bar
   - Server name included in every backup as metadata